allwllyn/PLC-ExamTwo/README.md

     separator = Regex("[{}|\\[|\\]|(|)|~]")

 b.
 (15 Points) Define production rules for implementing the mathematical syntax of operators and operands, loops, variable declaration, selection statements<br/>
-    • Enforce a non PEMDAS (BODMAS) order of operation, must have at least 6 levels of precedence<br/>
-    • Keywords cannot use the words while, for, do, if, int, short, long<br/>
-        i.
-Keywords should be unique, if others share your same words, you<br/>
-    may lose more points than this problem is worth<br/>
-    • You must clearly state the structure of your language with production rules<br/>

  Rules —————————————————————————————————————————————————————————————————<br/>
  Regular expressions for these tokens in the github readme and in Lexical.kt<br/>